 Regarding the “Silver Generation” KOLs below you will find two examples of influencers on Douyin.

-- In 2018, fashion grandfather “Uncle Mona” (末那 大叔) started using Douyin and has already become an influencer with millions of fans.
+- In 2018, fashion grandfather “Uncle Mona” (末那 大叔) started using Douyin and has already become an influencer with millions of fans among silver-haired consumers and the country’s population of Chinese retirees.

-How to market your brand for this group of consumers?
+How to market your brand to China’s elderly population?

 Therefore this market could be a huge opportunity for brands due to the few presences of market competitors.